canonical/sdcore-tests/CONTRIBUTING.md

 ## Testing

 This project uses `tox` for managing test environments.
-There are some pre-configured environments that can be used for linting and formatting code when you're preparing contributions to the charm:
+There are some pre-configured environments that can be used for linting and formatting code when you're preparing contributions to the project:

 ```shell
 tox -e fmt           # Format code